 Choose from the list below to find the best walks for your needs, illustrated with links to detailed routes and maps.

 Lower level walking

 Claife Heights is also worth a visit – there you will find Claife Station, built in the 18th century as a viewpoint for visitors to look over Lake Windermere.
-The windows of the drawing room each had a different outlook and coloured glass was carefully placed in each so that the view could be appreciated in all seasons.
+The windows of the drawing room each have a different outlook and coloured glass was carefully placed in each so that the view could be appreciated in all seasons.
 The summer was represented by yellow, the autumn by orange, light green in the spring and light blue for the winter.
 There was a dark blue to recreate moonlight and a lilac tint to hint at the colours of a storm across the lake.
-The National Trust are currently working to recreate this experience at Claife Heights so do look out for it!

 Further afield, the Borrowdale Ramble is a great walk not involving much of an incline.
 You can catch a bus from Keswick Information Centre to Seatoller, take the walk along to Grange, then follow Catbells terrace to Nichol End.
 From here you can head back to Keswick or if your legs won’t carry you any further, you can take the boat back!

 The National Trust offer some beautiful walks – there is a scenic circular walk from Wordsworth House in Cockermouth, following much of the Allerdale Ramble.
 The childhood home of William Wordsworth, you will have beautiful views of the fells and the pretty little hamlet of Isel with its 12th century church, and then you can return across an expanse of fields to the elegant Georgian town of Cockermouth.

 Although the Lake District is home to hundreds of miles of beautiful landscape to walk through, it’s also the perfect place to embark on a short walk, and these easy shorter routes also make for great family walks, especially for those with young children.